measurement-factory/anubis/README.md

 All parts are optional.
 Header and trailer parts are separated from the regular PR description paragraph(s) (or each other) by an empty line.
+The length of each header and trailer line is limited to 512 characters, which should be enough to accommodate most long emails/URLs.
+The length of regular paragraphs must conform to the 72 characters/line limitation.
 Additional PR description formatting requirements are documented in the "Commit message" section further below.